princefishthrower/chrisfrew.in/src/content/blog/magento-2-geo-ip-redirect-using-ipstack/index.md

 As I've subtly alluded to every so often, I spent most of 2019 working on a Magento 2 shop.
 I and colleagues are _still_ working on that project to this day, but much less so, simply tying off a few loose tickets that are really just 'nice to haves' instead of critical business components that needed to be done.

 However, one of the last critical business functions was dynamically setting the correct store context based on a user's location.
-Sure, you can always use Magento's [default switch component](https://github.com/magento/magento2/blob/2.4-develop/app/code/Magento/Store/view/frontend/templates/switch/stores.phtml) to change store scope, but it's a bit more user friendly to do it automatically :wink:.
+Sure, you can always use Magento's [default switch component](https://github.com/magento/magento2/blob/2.4-develop/app/code/Magento/Store/view/frontend/templates/switch/stores.phtml) to change store scope, but it's a bit more user friendly to do it automatically 😉.

 Alright, let's get started.